cardgate/opencart3/README.md

 ## Support

-This extension supports Opencart version **3.X**.
+This extension supports Opencart version **3.X** .

 ## Preparation

 The usage of this module requires that you have obtained CardGate RESTful API credentials.
-Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your RESTful API username and password, or contact your accountmanager.
+Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your credentials, or contact your accountmanager.

 ## Installation